airalab/robonomics-wiki/docs/en/raspberry-setup.md

 Open the SD card's storage from your computer and navigate inside the root folder of the card.
 The name of the folder should be something similar to `system-boot`.

 Find the file named `network-config` and open it in a text editor.
-Copy the below text and paste it into the file:
+Copy the below text and paste it into the file and insert your **wi-fi name** and **wi-fi password**:

 ```
 version: 2